GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/mcu-flashing.md

 Make sure you have necessary [Software Prerequisites](#software-prerequisites) installed, and any applicable extra defines entered and saved in `extra_defines.ini` before starting.

+>[!Tip]
+>extra_defines.ini is used for accessories and other special functions.
+You do not need one for the base install.

 1. Select the environment based on the upload method:
     - **Lego** if you have individual components, **PCB** if you have one.
     - **forced-predictive** if you don't have hardware scales